![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 period lasted three years.
 He was then hospitalized with an

 alcohol-induced bleeding ulcer and came close to death.
-"If you are
+"If there are

 autobiographical.
 Like Norman Mailer and Hunter S. Thompson, he blurred